 While work was in progress it was noticeable that a culvert just north of Longlea has been delivering water from the large eastern ditch into the smaller western stretch.
 Streetcare said it had been assumed to flow in the opposite direction.
 The subsequent large volume of water in the smaller capacity western ditch causes a problem by backing up onto the road when it tries to pass into a pipe just north of Wayside Stables.
 This can surely be improved by not allowing the large flow of water from the much more capacious eastern ditch.
 We have requested that the culvert be disabled as the large ditch seems well able to handle whatever flow arrives at that point.
 Streetcare have confirmed that the stoppers they ordered have now been installed and we will analyse further when we are next inundated.

-Wet spot 2 has been expanded to include problems further north on Fifield Road highlighted by re-establishing the flow at the speed bump.
+Wet spot 2 was expanded to include problems further north on Fifield Road highlighted by re-establishing the flow at the speed bump.
 On May 7 2014 a site meeting on Fifield Road at the northern boundary of Wayside Stables included Cllr Burbage, Cllr Coppinger, Simon Lavin of Streetcare, the Residents of the nearby property that had been threatened in the recent heavy rain, Grenville Annetts of OGAFCA and the Environment Work Group drainage volunteer.
 Subsequently Streetcare investigated pipework running north from that point and discovered an area of suspected damaged pipework on the west side of Fifield Road north of Deeds House.
-They requested plans for underground utilities so that an order could be raised for the necessary excavation and repair.
-We have just been informed by Streetcare that this work has now been carried out.
+They requested plans for underground utilities so that an order could be raised for the necessary excavation and repair and very soon afterwards we were informed that the work had been carried out.

 The two culverts crossing the road in the vicinity of Deeds House have been jetted and have been found to be clear.